dkmat/Threading/Report.md

 action and restores the previous timer configuration.
 <h5 a><strong><code>void preempt_disable(void)</code></strong></h5>

-This function blocks the SIGVTALRM signal using sigprocmask and
+This function blocks the SIGVTALRM signal using sigprocmask.
+This allows us to section off parts of code that we need to avoid interrupting.
 <h5 a><strong><code>void preempt_enable(void)</code></strong></h5>

+This function
 ### Preemption Testing